 Introduction to Forensic Medicine

 Forensic Medicine is that branch of medicine that interprets and establishes the medical facts in civil or criminal law cases.
-It is a specialised field in medicine that utilises principles of medicine and medical sciences to assist the legal authorities in the adjudication of justice.
+It is a specialized field in medicine that utilize principles of medicine and medical sciences to assist the legal authorities in the adjudication of justice.
 The scope of service is to provide forensic medical expertise which covers forensic pathology and clinical forensic medicine.
 It is also known as medical jurisprudence or legal medicine.

 Forensic medicine is the application of medical science to legal problems, a field of knowledge by which the facts, knowledge and medical skills are assimilated to assist the authorities in solving death cases where legal processes are concerned.
 This medical discipline may facilitate the respective parties to grasp the real picture of an incident of crime which later helps the legislative bodies and the courts of law to reach an equitable decision upon criminals and victims.
 In addition, information and details obtained from this process of knowledge can be utilized in insurance, particularly life insurance and ‘takaful’ related matters.